ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-rtmp.md

 Once you're accepted, part way down the Live Dashboard page (you may have to scroll), you should see a section entitled <samp>Encoder Setup</samp> with a Server URL and Stream name/key.
 Copy this information.

 In Ecamm Live, at the bottom right corner of the Main Window, click the <samp>Destination</samp> menu and select <samp>Custom Stream Key</samp>.
 Next, click the Post to menu, and fill in the Server URL and Stream Key that you copied from the YouTube Live Dashboard.
 Click <samp>Use Custom Stream Key</samp> to finish setup.
-Now you can press the blue <samp>Go Live</samp> button and broadcast to YouTube.
+Now you can press the <samp class="blue">Go Live</samp> button and broadcast to YouTube.

 Unlike Facebook, YouTube supports viewing in 1080p resolution.
 You can enable 1080p by selecting <samp>Options</samp> menu ➝ <samp>Stream Size</samp> ➝ <samp>1080p</samp>.
 Read more about your options in the [Use High Quality](#use-high-quality) section.